wikimedia/mediawiki-services-wikispeech-pronlex/install/standalone/README.md

 # Standalone setup

 Below are instructions on how to set up the lexicon server for standalone use.
-For developer setup, see DEVELOPER.md.
+For developer setup, see the `developer` folder.

 ## I. Preparation steps